Nominating Succession Candidates

 The purpose of this Succession Candidate nomination process is essential to develop an inventory of the talent available to move into a critical role at some point in the future.
 To identify the Succession Candidates who could do so, your succession planning team will turn to the managers in the functional area the key role falls under (for example, finance or marketing).

 A succession candidate will most likely be discovered within this functional area and team—perhaps someone with a similar background or experience to the current employee in this position, or with exposure to the day-to-day responsibilities of the key role.
-However, the succession planning team should also consider looking across functions, departments, and teams to see if employees in different areas might also be good succession candidates.
+However, the succession planning team should also consider looking across functions, departments, and teams to see if employees in different areas might also be good potential successors.

-To facilitate the nomination process, SIGMA has developed a Nomination Survey that helps succession planning teams evaluate an individual’s potential to fill a particular role.
+To facilitate the succession candidate identification process, SIGMA has developed a Nomination Survey that helps succession planning teams evaluate an individual’s potential to fill a particular role.

-The nomination survey helps keep the process fairly simple.
-It asks respondents to rate how confident they are that the candidate can perform the role, and how soon the succession candidate will be ready to move into the role.
+The nomination survey helps keep the identification process fairly simple.
+It asks respondents to rate how confident they are that the potential successor can perform the role, and how soon the succession candidate will be ready to move into the role.
 It also leaves room for respondents to add any thoughts or comments that might assist with the evaluation of successors

 The successor nomination survey can be completed by: